Church of the Papal Mainframe: In television

 The 2013 episode "The Time of the Doctor" depicts the Doctor's arrival on Trenzalore and dealings with the Church.
 As the battle wages on in Trenzalore and the Kovarian Chapter splits off, an alien species known as the Daleks eradicate the Church and convert its members, including Tasha Lem, into mindless puppets that the Daleks can control.
 Tasha is able to break free from the Daleks' control, and her and other members of the Church, including many Silents, aid the Doctor in the last days of the siege taking place on the planet.

 In the 2024 episode "Boom", a group of Clerics are stationed at the planet Kastarion 3, where they are seemingly fighting a war with the native Kastarions.
 The Fifteenth Doctor, after stepping on a landmine and being rendered unable to move, is able to deduce that the Kastarions do not exist; the Clerics are fighting a war against nothing.
 The only casualties being sustained are from their own, who die to the technology supposedly being used against the Kastarions.
 The war was orchestrated by the weapons manufacturer Villengard, who instigated a "war" so the Clerics would buy weapons from them and Villengard could make a profit.
 The Doctor was able to disarm the landmine and expose Villengard's scheme, allowing the Clerics to stop fighting.
-The Clerics' re-appearance in the 2025 episode "Boom" was stated by writer Steven Moffat to be because Moffat needed characters that could operate with that degree of faith that a monster they couldn’t see existed."
+The Clerics' re-appearance was stated by writer Steven Moffat to be because Moffat needed characters that could operate with that degree of faith that a monster they couldn’t see existed."